Pickering FC: History

 In 2014, the semi-professional club was established by Pickering Soccer Club to play in the newly formed League1 Ontario as one of the founding members, with a placeholder name of Durham Power FC, referencing their youth competitive teams which went by the name Pickering Power, whose nickname references the Pickering Power Plant in the city.
 However, in an effort to be inclusive of the larger region beyond Pickering, the club was ultimately named Durham United FC.
 This inclusivity allowed the club to form working relationships with other local clubs - Oshawa Kicks SC and West Rouge SC - to participate in the club, although Oshawa Kicks later formed their own club in 2019.
 To recognize this partnership, in 2016, the club changed the FC to FA to be known as Durham United Football Alliance.
 Durham United played their first home match against Internacional de Toronto at Kinsmen Park in Pickering, Ontario on June 8, 2014, defeating the visitors 2–0.

 In 2015, they added a women's club to participate in the inaugural season of the League1 Ontario women's division.
 The women's team won the inaugural 2015 league championship.
 After playing in the league's first four seasons, the men's team went on hiatus for the 2018 season (while the women's club remained active in their division), before returning to the league in 2019.
 In 2018, the women's team once again won the league championship, after winning the league playoffs.

 For the 2020 season, the club re-branded as Pickering Football Club, matching the name of the youth club, who changed their name from Pickering Soccer Club.
-After opting out of the 2021 seasons, following the COVID-19 pandemic, it was announced that the club would return to both the male and female divisions, under a new ownership group led by led by principal investors Ritchie Jeune and Chris Rivett, who co-own USL League Two side South Bend Lions FC (Jeune also owns English sixth tier side Kettering Town F.C. and Chinese club Shantou Lions).

-In 2023, the club withdrew from the Premier Division in both the men's and women's divisions in League1 Ontario, after being unable to find a club partner to operate the team, although they will continue to field teams in the reserve division for each gender, with the hope of returning to the top division in 2024.
+After opting out of the 2021 seasons, following the COVID-19 pandemic, it was announced that the club would return to both the male and female divisions, under a new ownership group, Evolution Sports & Entertainment, led by led by principal investors Ritchie Jeune and Chris Rivett, who co-own USL League Two side South Bend Lions FC (Jeune also owns English sixth tier side Kettering Town F.C. and Chinese club Shantou Lions).
+In 2023, the club withdrew from the Premier Division in both the men's and women's divisions in League1 Ontario, after being unable to find a club partner to operate the team, although they continued to field teams in the reserve division for each gender, with the hope of returning to the top division in 2024.
+Nevertheless, in July 2023, the league chose to terminate their licence held by Evolution Sports & Entertainment, for the top two tiers for 2024 for both the male and female divisions.